actionschnitzel/PiGro-Aid-/README.md

 Documentation + Manual /// Still in work

 ---
+# :zap: Latest Improvements

+- Folder structure improved
+- APT Fast Install has now a search funktion + combobox
+- Lot of code fixes
+- Icon & PNG improvements
+- Shop currently disabled due to makeover(I'm working on it)
+- More infos on the help button
+- Overclocking Berrys are now
+  locked until you reset it / Close Pigro / Or reboot
+- NEW OVERCLOCKING OPTION:
+  arm_freq=2300
+  gpu_freq=500
+  over_voltage=14
+  force_turbo=1
+---
 # :rocket: To do [NEXT UPDATE]

 - [ ] Next vication put a Pi in the luggage